xquyvu/azure-hyperdrive-automl/README.md

 - Classification algorithm: Logistic regression.
 This model is simple and light weight enough to be used as baseline for this project.
 - Hyper parameter tuning: Azure `Hyperdrive`, which composes of 2 components:

   - Parameter sampler: `RandomParameterSampling` class.
 This is used to select values for 2 important hyperparameters: `C` which is the inverse of regularisation strength, and `max_iter` for maximum of iterations.
+This class randomly selects hyperparameter from a define space.
+It supports both discrete and continuous hyperparameter space and terminate early runs that are low performing.
+For the sake of simplicity, only discrete parameter space was utilised.

   - Optimisation policy: Bandit Policy with a slack factor of 0.1 and evaluation interval of 1.
 Since this policy terminates runs where the defined metric (Accuracy) is not within the specified slack factor compared to the best performing run, thus save time and computation resources

 ## AutoML Pipeline